OSGeo/gdal/gdal/doc/source/development/rfc/rfc41_multiple_geometry_fields.rst

    -  updated to support multiple geometry fields (as well as other changes unrelated to this RFC)

-Other candidate drivers (upgrade not originaly covered by this RFC)
+Other candidate drivers (upgrade not originally covered by this RFC)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  GML driver : currently, only one geometry per feature reported.